No matter what time of the year it is, one bite of these creamy, decadent Pumpkin Cheesecake Truffles will take you straight to autumn!

 Definitely get your hands on Philadelphia’s Pumpkin Spice Cream Cheese to use in this recipe, if you can!
 If not, regular cream cheese works fine, and is just as delicious.

 I prefer using white vanilla candy melts that I get out of the bulk-food section at Winco, because they give you an extra-smooth, bright-white coating.
 I’ve noticed that other brands of candy melts seem to be rather soft, and don’t melt as smoothly.

 A Bite-Sized Taste of Autumn: Pumpkin Cheesecake Truffles

 - 1/4 Cup pumpkin purée (increase to 1/3 Cup if your mixture seems too dry)

-- 1 1/2 cups gingersnap cookie crumbs (I used a food-processor)
+- 1 1/4 Cups gingersnap cookie crumbs (I used a food-processor)

 - 3 Tbsp. powdered sugar

-- 1/8 tsp. freshly ground nutmeg (approximated; I just ground mine with the grater over the bowl)
+- 1/8 tsp. freshly ground nutmeg (approximated; I freshly-grated mine over the bowl)

 - 1/8 tsp. ginger (I like mine spicy; use less if you don't like as much spice)